-Traditionally the Bubble and Squeak will be eaten on a Monday for lunch or dinner, sometimes with a fried egg on top, maybe a little bacon, or meat leftover from linch the day before.
-There is no hard and fast rule to this one and really no specific recipe it is simply a way of using up whatever you have left from dinner.
+Traditionally the Bubble and Squeak will be eaten on a Monday for lunch or dinner, sometimes with a fried egg on top, maybe a little bacon, or meat leftover from lunch the day before.
+There is no hard and fast rule to this one and no particular recipe it is simply a way of using up whatever you have left from dinner.

-Bubble and Squeak is also known as Bubble or Fry.
-In Ireland Colcannon is made from mashed potatoes, cabbage or Kale and onion and is very similar to Bubble and Squeak, as is Rumbledethumps in Scotland.
+Bubble and Squeak are also known as Bubble or Fry.
+In Ireland, Colcannon is made from mashed potatoes, cabbage or Kale and onion and is very similar to Bubble and Squeak, as is Rumbledethumps in Scotland.

-- 6 tbsp butter, and or vegetable oil (butter tastes the best)
+- 6 tablespoon butter, and or vegetable oil (butter tastes the best)